CoDS-GCS/kglids/README.md

 See the full list of supported APIs [here](docs/KGLiDS_apis.md).

 ## Citing Our Work
-If you find our work useful, please cite it in your research:
+If you find our work useful, please cite it in your research.

 ## Publicity
-This repository is part of our submission to SIGMOD23.
+This repository is part of our submission.
 We will make it available to the public research community upon acceptance.

 ## Questions
-For any questions please contact us at:<br/>essam.mansour@concordia.ca, mossad.helali@concordia.ca, shubham.vashisth@concordia.ca, philippe.carrier@concordia.ca, khose@cs.aau.dk
+For any questions please contact us:

+mossad.helali@concordia.ca

+shubham.vashisth@concordia.ca

+philippe.carrier@concordia.ca

+khose@cs.aau.dk

+essam.mansour@concordia.ca